schultek/dart_mappable/README.md

 A frequently needed use-case for hooks is to catch additional, unmapped properties from json when decoding an object.
 Because of this, we provide a ready-to-use `MappingHook` called `UnmappedPropertiesHooks`.

-To use this hook, define a `Map<String, dynamic` field in your class, and provide it's name to the `UnmappedPropertiesHooks` constructor.
+To use this hook, define a `Map<String, dynamic>` field in your class, and provide it's name to the `UnmappedPropertiesHooks` constructor.
-Be aware that you have to provide the matching json key of the field (after applying the case style, etc.) instead of the field name.
+Be aware that you have to provide the matching json key of the field (after applying the case style, etc.) instead of the dart field name.

 ```dart
 @MappableClass(hooks: UnmappedPropertiesHooks('unmapped_props'))